 2. Candidates may substitute U.S. Armed Forces military service experience as a commissioned officer in tax examining classification or tax examining specialty codes in the accounting and budget group field of work on a year-for-year basis for the required experience and education.

 1. Employees in this classification may be required to have daily use of a motor vehicle while on official State business.
 Standard mileage allowance will be paid for use of a privately owned vehicle.

-2. Upon appointment, persons possessing a real estate broker or sales license or a license to sell insurance, will be required to put same in an "Inactive" status.
+2. Upon appointment to positions, employees in this classification that possess a real estate broker or sales license or a license to sell insurance, will be required to put the license in an "Inactive" status.

 3. Employees in this classification are prohibited from participating in any outside activity, including private appraisals, which may be deemed a conflict of interest by the Director of the Department of Assessments and Taxation.

 Class specifications are broad descriptions covering groups of positions used by various State departments and agencies.
 Position descriptions maintained by the using department or agency specifically address the essential job functions of each position.

 This is a Skilled Service classification in the State Personnel Management System.
 All positions in this classification are Skilled Service positions.
 Some positions in Skilled Service classifications may be designated Special Appointment in accordance with the State Personnel and Pensions Article, Section 6-405, Annotated Code of Maryland.

 This classification is assigned to Bargaining Unit G, Engineering, Scientific and Administrative Professionals classes.
 As provided by the State Personnel and Pensions Article, Section 3-102, special appointment, temporary, contractual, supervisory, managerial and confidential employees are excluded from collective bargaining.
 Additionally, certain executive branch agencies are exempt from collective bargaining and all positions in those agencies are excluded from collective bargaining.